 |Available as a free choice unit?||Yes|

-Students pick their own topic for the dissertation which must be within the broad area of politics and international relations.
-This is a broad area, and includes (but is not limited to) analytical political theory, critical global politics, comparative politics, British politics, policy-making studies, gender studies, cultural studies, international relations, international politics, human rights, area studies, electoral studies.
-Topics that relate to students’ other Politics modules are particularly welcomed, as the student will have the advantage of an existing grounding in the topic.”
+Students select their own research topic for the dissertation which must be within the broad area of politics and international relations.
+This is a broad area, and includes (but is not limited to) analytical political theory, critical global politics, comparative politics, British politics, policymaking studies, gender studies, cultural studies, international relations, international politics, human rights, area studies, electoral studies.
+Topics that relate to students' other Politics modules are particularly welcomed, as the student will have the advantage of an existing grounding in the topic.

 The experience of undertaking a dissertation forms a core element of politics provision.
 In undertaking a dissertation, a student has the opportunity to develop their own intellectual interests.
 Students can think and write about a topic in real depth, and pose their own questions.
 For many students, doing the dissertation is one of the most rewarding, and challenging modules they take on their degree.

 Dissertations teach students how to define a researchable problem, to decide upon appropriate sources, and to develop a sustained argument.
 In addition, dissertations reinforce and extend analytical skills, while also enabling students to learn how to use the scholarly techniques of constructing a bibliography and a framework of footnotes.

 Objectives: A student will:- (1) study a chosen topic in depth; (2) learn to define a researchable problem; (3) learn to decide upon appropriate sources; (4) learn to use a scholarly apparatus of footnotes and bibliography; (5) learn to develop a sustained argument; (6) enhance analytic skills; and (7) develop intellectual independence.